 Not enough valid information is also going to backfire.
 What it boils down to, essentially, is including the content that is useful and informative, written and paced according to the demographic you wish to reach.

 If it’s your first time writing a creative brief, there is an infinite amount of valuable information available free online, including creative brief templates you can use.

 Writing a clear and concise creative brief, taking care to include all the pertinent information, will help you get a clearer idea of what you wish to accomplish.
-A well thought out creative brief is the ultimate tool for a writer to craft a custom article, designed specifically for your business profile and requirements.
-A properly constructed creative brief will guarantee authentic, original content which stands a much better chance of being read and ranking higher on search engines.
+A well-thought-out creative brief is an ultimate tool for a writer to craft a custom article, designed specifically for your business profile and requirements.
+A properly constructed creative brief will guarantee authentic, original content which stands a much better chance of being read and accomplishing your objectives.